Rolstenhouse/puffin/readme.md

-# deploy to local phone
+# deploy build in ease

+(optionally to register a new eas device (not necessary)) eas device:create

+### promoting to testflight

+`update version in app.json`
 eas build --platform ios

-->
-eas device:create
+eas submit -p ios

-### promoting to testflight

-npm install -g eas-cli